 When working on NLP projects, you typically need to run lots of things: data processing, annotation, training, evaluation, testing and many more iterative steps.
 This is hard to solve with only a coding assistant.
 Ellf comes with a platform that makes it easy to run and monitor your different processes, locally and in the cloud, and collaborate on them with your team.

-Projects let you group tasks, actions and agents together within your organization, and manage user access and permissions on a per-project basis.
+Projects let you group tasks, actions, agents and services together within your organization, and manage user access and permissions on a per-project basis.
 For example, if you’re working on a new model or component, you would typically create a project for it and create all related tasks and actions within that project.
 You can manage projects in the web UI or via the ellf projects CLI.

-Within a project, you can create, run and manage tasks, actions and agents:
+Within a project, you can create, run and manage tasks, actions, agents and services:

 Annotate entitiesSTARTED